 If you live in an area that tends to have low humidity, you may want to consider evaporative coolers, window units that remove heat from the environment by using water evaporation to create cool air, says Cisco DeVries, an energy expert, former aide to the U.S. Secretary of Energy during the Clinton Administration and CEO of OhmConnect.

-These devices cost about half as much to install as central air conditioners and use only about one-fourth of the energy, per the U.S. Department of Energy.
+These devices cost about half as much to install as central air conditioners and use only about one-fourth of the energy, per the DOE.
 And unlike central AC, which just recirculates the same air, evaporative coolers provide a steady stream of fresh air into the house.

 If you live in a multi-story home, you can buy and install a whole house fan for less than $2,000.
 It's installed in your attic and creates negative pressure by drawing the hot air in your home into the attic, DeVries notes.
 This negative pressure then draws in cooler air from outside, cooling down your home.